auprolis-code/Auprolis-Final/USER_TYPE_SYSTEM.md

 ## User Permissions

 ### Admin Permissions
-- `placeBids` - Can place bids on assets
+- `makeReservations` - Can make reservations on assets
 - `createListings` - Can create asset listings
-- `manageBids` - Can manage all bids
+- `manageReservations` - Can manage all reservations
 - `manageUsers` - Can manage all users
 - `viewAnalytics` - Can view system analytics
 - `manageSystem` - Full system management